emanuellarini/checkers/README.md

 Lose the game who matches one of these statements:

 - Get all Discs captured by the opponent
-- Is not able to make a movement
 - Have a Common Disc versus a King Disc from opponent